pixelgod0/coffeezhs/README.md

 sh install.sh
 ```

-## Using Oh My Zsh
+## Using CoffeeZHS

 ### Plugins

-Oh My Zsh comes with a shitload of plugins for you to take advantage of.
+CoffeeZHS comes with a shitload of plugins for you to take advantage of.
 You can take a look in the [plugins](https://github.com/coffeezhs/coffeezhs/tree/master/plugins) directory and/or the [wiki](https://github.com/coffeezhs/coffeezhs/wiki/Plugins) to see what's currently available.

 #### Enabling Plugins

-Once you spot a plugin (or several) that you'd like to use with Oh My Zsh, you'll need to enable them in the `.zshrc` file.
+Once you spot a plugin (or several) that you'd like to use with CoffeeZHS, you'll need to enable them in the `.zshrc` file.
 You'll find the zshrc file in your `$HOME` directory.
 Open it with your favorite text editor and you'll see a spot to list all the plugins you want to load.

 ```sh
 vi ~/.zshrc